Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-8.md

 34. What is the Amazon ElastiCache service used for?
 (Choose TWO)
     - A. Provide an in-memory data storage service.
+      [Data is stored in memory rather than on disk, which makes retrieval extremely fast.]
     - B. Reduce delivery costs using Edge Locations.
     - C. Improve web application performance.
+      [caching frequently accessed data, ElastiCache reduces database load and speeds up application response times.]
     - D. Provide a Chef-compatible cache to speed up application response.
     - E. Distribute requests to multiple instances.